tyshchukRoman/Compare-Permalink/readme.txt

 1. Upload and compare old permalinks with the current site.
 2. Filter by match status and toggle domain visibility.
-3. Export comparison results or redirection rules.
-4. Generate "Redirection" plugin-compatible CSV exports.
+3. Generate "Redirection" plugin-compatible CSV exports.

 == Changelog ==